Sunday, Oct. 13, 2019

 I did, six weeks later.
 Celani answered and promised to call back but never did.
 (As such, he did not have a chance to respond to this criticism, an opportunity offered to every candidate.)

 Celani doesn’t have a campaign website and skipped a bilingual candidate forum attended by every other candidate except Susan Peterson.
-It’s unclear if he’s ever attended a city council meeting; there’s no record of him speaking at a public hearing, though (as referenced above) he did appear before TAB, according to city records.
+It’s unclear if he’s ever attended a city council meeting; there’s no record of him speaking at a Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan..., though (as referenced above) he did appear before TAB, according to city records.

 Combined with his bizarre interview, it raises the question of how serious Celani is about holding elected office.
 There may be other unknown factors at play, but for now, they remain just that: unknown.